- Author, Film maker, Novelist, Journalist, Cartoonist, Poet.

 Osgur worked with SF in Dun Laoghaire town and locality, the region of his family’s historic Irish origins in 1169 (on his father’s side), between the Dublin Mountains and the sea.

-Developing his writing over the past few years Osgur is in the process of authoring and publishing a number of literary works, via 5 Star Publications, spanning, novels, short stories, poetry and auto-biography.
-He is also currently developing three scripts: Thief, comedy-thriller; Secrets, a psychological thriller, and Out of the Tunnel a biography focusing on the Sallins Case cover-up All are based on novels of the same names. (see WRITINGS on this website).
+Developing his writing over the past few years Osgur is authoring and publishing a number of literary works, spanning novels, short stories, poetry and auto-biography.
+He is also currently developing three film scripts: Thief, comedy-thriller; Deathly Secrets, a psychological thriller, and Out of the Tunnel a biography focusing on the Sallins Case cover-up All are based on novels of the same names. (see WRITINGS on this website).

 © Osgur Breatnach